rkuris/n2klib/README.md

    not.
  - Separation of packet to message processing.
 The source of packets should be completely abstracted from the handling of them.
-This library primarily deals with handling them, with examples of how to get them from different environments.
+There are readers and transmitters for linux canbus, as well as arduino.
  - Clean API.
 Create n2k::Receiver, add n2k::Callback,
-   and call Receiver:ingest with your packets.
+   and call Receiver::ingest with your packets.
  - Fast discard.
 If nobody cares about a specific message PGN, then don't bother doing anything with it.
+On linux, this includes kernel filtering for efficiency.
  - Autogeneration.
-Classes should be generated from a DSL or another definition file, reducing the chance of a coding error on a particular message type.
+Classes should be generated from a DSL or another definition file, reducing the chance of a coding error on a particular message type, or some non-intuitive difference in handling a specific message.
  - Tests.
 I am a firm believer that the tests shouldn't need access to a CANbus.
 There should be unit tests that prove that each case works correctly.